How to Terminate a Private Foundation

 1. Determine whether the private foundation has current obligations regarding any of the following:

-- The 2% investment income excise tax, unrelated business income taxes, or private foundation penalty taxes.
+- Investment income excise taxes, unrelated business income taxes, or private foundation penalty taxes.
 (Note that private foundations must make quarterly estimated payments of these taxes.)

 - Outstanding grants that are subject to expenditure responsibility (see IRS Form 990-PF).